Buses from Berlin to Warsaw

 How long is the bus ride from Berlin to Warsaw?

-The bus takes an average of 8 hours and 55 minutes to cover the 321 miles from Berlin to Warsaw.
+The bus takes an average of 9 hours and 22 minutes to cover the 517 kilometers from Berlin to Warsaw.
 However, the fastest bus only takes 7 hours and 25 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?